hlavacs/ViennaGameAILibrary/README.md

 - Create start and end positions for the A* algorithm

 The start and end positions need to be ```Vec2ui```.
-Inside the application, they can be converted to screen coordinates by multiplying to a number of your choice. (see the demo for pathfinding for more details, specifically calculations that use ```gridStride```)
+Inside the application, they can be converted to screen coordinates by multiplying to a number of your choice. *See the demo for pathfinding for more details, specifically calculations that use ```gridStride```*.
 ```
 	VGAIL::Vec2ui startPosition = VGAIL::Vec2ui(1, 1);
 	VGAIL::Vec2ui endPosition = VGAIL::Vec2ui(15, 15);
 ```
 - Optional: start geometric preprocessing

  While A* ensures finding the shortest path, it sometimes can be quite slow.
 In video games, it is preferred that the path is retrieved as fast as possible, so if that means that the path returned is not the shortest one, it will most likely not have a big impact on the game.
 A path that is found fast but is not necessarily the shortest from all options, is called an optimal path.
-Geometric preprocessing ensures finding an optimal path, but not necessarily the shortest one.
+Geometric preprocessing ensures finding an optimal path, so not necessarily the shortest one.

-This process can be called while setting up the application (so before the game loop) in order to perform all calculations before the application starts.
+This process can be called while setting up the application (before the game loop) in order to perform all calculations before the application starts.
 It can be done in two ways: with single or multiple threads.
 The call for this process is as follows:
 ```
 	void preprocess(bool multithreading = false, ui32 numThreads = 4)
 ```
 The boolean specifies whether to use multithreading (default: false), and ```numThreads``` is the number of threads needed to run in parallel (default: 4).

-This process will work on the Regions defined when the navmesh is created ( see *ViennaGameAILibrary* : 514-537).
+This process will work on the Regions defined when the navmesh is created (see *ViennaGameAILibrary* : 514-537).
 The number of regions depends on the navmesh size, and by default they are set to each contain 9 * 9 nodes (9 on the *x* axis, 9 on the *y* axis).
 Depending on the navmesh size, this can be changed accordingly to maximize performance.
 If multithreading is used, each thread receives ```totalNumberOfRegions / numThreads``` regions.

 The following picture shows how the regions would look like on top of the demo for path finding by using the default values.
 Each orange square represents a region.